 You have diagnosed severe lower leg cellulitis in an elderly, beta-blocked woman.
 Her observations are P 110, BP 90/42, RR 20, sats 100% on highflow O2.
 She has a lactate of 3 after 1500 ml of carefully titrated fluids.
 You have started an IV penicillin via infusion.
 You are anticipating initiating early goal directed therapy when you note a sudden deterioration: P 120 sinus tachycardia, BP 50/-.
 You are able to palpate a femoral pulse and a note a developing urticarial rash.

-(a) list five key management actions to perform in the next minute
+Five key management actions to perform in the next minute:

 - Summon team assistance